MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/US19JanTaxR1.md

 ## Installing the tax update

-The Round 3 July 2019 tax update installation can be run from any workstation.
+The Round 1 2020 tax update installation can be run from any workstation.
 The update installs payroll tax table data on the server computer where your existing Microsoft Dynamics GP application data is located.
 You need to install the tax table update only once.

 If you have issues installing the update, review the article on [Tips to install the U.S. Payroll Tax Update.](https://community.dynamics.com/gp/b/dynamicsgp/archive/2017/05/09/tips-to-install-the-u-s-payroll-tax-update)